modernweb-dev/rocket/packages/cli/demo/docs/learn/codelabs/web-components-basics/01-custom-elements.md

 Currently, your browser does not recognize the `<cool-heading>` tag.
 When the browser encounters an unknown HTML tag like `<cool-heading>`, it will just render it as an inline element and move on.
 With the custom elements API, we can tell the browser what to do with the HTML tag that we have just created.

-We need to do this in javascript, so let's add a script tag to the bottom of our `<body>` element:
+We need to do this in JavaScript, so let's add a script tag to the bottom of our `<body>` element:

 ```html
 <script>